UPDATED AUG. 20, 2018

 Yesterday, I pulled the cigar out of the (at this point) separate box and cut it with all I had on hand – a single-edge blade.
 Needless to say, it didn’t cut very well, but it was good enough.
 I lit it and my smoking experience lasted maybe 5 or 10 minutes.
 It was obvious right off of the bat that smoking a destroyed cigar (even with just two pin-holes) was not something a cigar smoker should do.

 The taste of what should have been a wonderful cigar made me want to cry.
 It was as if there was an epic battle going on between the burning of the tobacco that was still intact and the already-digested tobacco that still lined the inside of the cigar.

-But let me describe the taste of burning insect excrement:
+I realize that’s pretty visual, but bear with me a moment while I describe the taste of burning insect excrement:

-There are few appropriate words I could use to describe the taste of the smoke.
-The first that came to mind was stale.
+There are few appropriate words I could use to describe the taste.
+The first that comes to mind is stale.
 The smoke seemed lifeless, completely dead – without the flavor and vibrance that I enjoy in every other smoke.
 The first time I lit the cigar, it just didn’t seem to want to light.
-The tobacco was red hot, but there was definitely problems with the structure of the inside of the cigar (you can see the inside layers completely chewed away in the picture on the left).
+The tobacco was red hot, but there was definitely problems with the structure of the inside of the cigar.
+Many of the inside layers of filler tobacco were completely chewed up by the beetles.